-YPF is an in-depth program that teaches and encourages educators to use playwriting techniques as a complementary educational tool, and in the more than 40 schools involved in the Chicago area, most teachers in the program spend approximately 6 weeks of a 36-week curriculum using these tools.
+YPF is an in-depth program that teaches and encourages educators to use playwriting techniques as a complementary educational tool, and in our partner schools, most teachers in the program spend approximately 6 weeks of a 36-week curriculum using these tools.
 90% of the schools served by YPF are schools in the poverty bracket as defined by the federal government.

 Pegasus Theatre Chicago’s Young Playwrights Festival In-School Program places professional playwrights in CPS classrooms in some of the city’s most disadvantaged neighborhoods to promote literacy and writing skills, foster critical thinking, hone decision-making skills and build self-confidence.
 Through reading, scene study, creative writing exercises, role-play and class discussions, YPF’s experienced teaching artists introduce students to the essentials of playwriting as well as best practices in the annual play competition.
 Students capture their own stories and explore their cultures and communities by writing one-act plays.
 During the residency, playwrights inspire teens to become more confident writers by focusing on story and structure rather than grammatical correctness.
 Students learn how to participate in peer constructive criticism, building life skills such as courage, resilience and compassionate communication.
 At the end of each 12-session classroom residency, a team of professional actors and directors perform select excerpts of student plays for the school community.
 A moderated discussion further encourages everyone present to engage with the work and helping their peers to improve their plays.